Pyenb/Lenovo_NAS_reflash_guide/README.md

 1. Format a USB drive to FAT32.
 (Needs to be at least 1GB in size, maximum 32GB)
 2. Unzip the downloaded Imager file and run the executable file contained within.
 3. When prompted, select the USB drive as the destination.
+4. Finish the Setup.
-4. Reboot the NAS with the USB drive inserted (in the **top left** port on the backside of the device) **and** hold the reset button for 60 seconds.
+5. Eject the USB and insert it into your NAS (in the **top left** port on the backside of the device, acocording to a comment)
+6. Boot the NAS with the USB drive inserted **while** holding the reset button for ~60 seconds or until you see the screen below.
-5. You should now see this screen:
+7. You should now see this screen:

 <div align="center">